-The Group considers the equity attributable to the equity holders of the Parent Company as presented in the consolidated statement of financial position as its core capital.
-As at December 31, 2021 (and 2020), the Group was able to meet its capital management objectives.
-No changes were made in the objectives, policies or processes in 2021 (and 2020).
+The Group considers the equity attributable to the equity holders of the Parent Company as presented in the consolidated statements of financial position as its core capital.
+As at December 31, 2022 and 2021, the Group was able to meet its capital management objectives.
+No changes were made in the objectives, policies or processes in 2022 and 2021.